javiervales/mt-simulated-annealing/README.md

 # mt-simulated-annealing
-A multi-threaded Simulated Annealing core in C
+A multi-thread Simulated Annealing core in C

 This implementation uses a loose temperature control, where each of the k threads run a number of iterations with a fixed temperature and then notifies to other threads.
 Upon notification, global temperature reduces by